Can a lawyer be appointed for me?

 The court does not have translators or interpreters available for you.
 You are supposed to bring your own licensed interpreter if you need one.
 If it is overly burdensome for you to get a licensed interpreter for your agreed case, sometimes we can allow friends or family members to help translate.

-If you are too poor to afford an interpreter, please fill out the affidavit of indigence and submit it to the Office of Indigent Defense on the 2nd floor of the courthouse.
+If you are too poor to afford an interpreter, please fill out the affidavit of indigence and email it to email@example.com or submit it to the Office of Indigent Defense on the 2nd floor of the courthouse.
 If you are approved, contact the court to schedule a court-appointed interpreter.

 Resources to Help You Find a Lawyer